RileyPeuter/EchoedAuraCodebase/README.md

 Check rileysmachinations.com to play it.

-If you wanna roast me, or give contrustive criticism(cringe) email me at riley@rileysmachinations.com
+If you wanna roast my code, or give contrustive criticism(cringe) email me at riley@rileysmachinations.com